PeppeDiStefano/FootballVision-Team/member2_tracking/README.md

 Follow these steps to set up the development environment.

 ### 1. Create a Virtual Environment
-It is highly recommended to use a virtual environment to isolate dependencies.
+It is better use a virtual environment to isolate dependencies.

 **MacOS / Linux:**
 ```bash